romkatv/zsh-bin/README.md

 machine.
 If you place all files in the same location and set a few custom environment variables, it should work.

-If all else fails, zsh-bin is here for you.
-Download a 3MB archive, extract it, and enjoy Zsh 5.8.
+Or you can download a 3MB archive from zsh-bin, extract it, and enjoy Zsh 5.8.

 ## No, seriously, why?